EENI Global Business School.

 Inspection Control.

-When products arrive at the European Union to be imported; they are inspected and checked by the customs authorities until a relevant customs procedure for these products is established.
+When products arrive at the EU to be imported; they are inspected and checked by the customs authorities until a relevant customs procedure for these products is established.
 The products may be taken to be stored in a customs warehouse without payment of import duties or being re-exported.
 The responsible for taking the products through the customs is the carrier.

 Summary Declaration